 Time flies and Easter is already around the corner which, wether you are religious or not, means feasting with a capital F around this part of the globe.
 With my family being no exception, I wanted to bring you a recipe, something traditional for the holiday that you usually buy instead of making yourself: braided challah!

-500 g all-purpose flour
+500 g AP flour

-1 packet dry yeast
+1 packet active dry yeast

 3 tbsp sugar

 1 tbsp unsalted butter, room temperature

-Enjoy with butter, jam, honey, fois gras… and you can thank me later. 🙂
+Try with butter, jam, honey, fois gras… and you can thank me later. 🙂